baoshan/fairy/README.md

-## Fairy: Redis Queue Beats Message Groups
+## Redis Queue Beats Message Groups

 **Fairy** is a lightweight queue engine for node.js based on Redis. **Fairy** offers ActiveMQ's **[message groups]** alike feature which can guarantee